mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 * AZ CA CO FL GA IN KS MA MD MI MO NC NJ NV NY OK SC TN TX UT VA WA WI

 Preparing to hire an employee in a new state takes time, and we may be subject to new regulations, taxes, and reporting obligations.
 If a candidate is progressing in the interview process and would be living and working from a U.S. state not listed above, the Recruiter will DM @tim.quock with the state and the title of the position the candidate may fill at least three weeks prior to an anticipated offer.

+### Candidate Frequently Asked Questions

+**Does Mattermost offer home office benefits?**
+We want Staff to have full control of their own space.
+As such, we offer a [guideline on home office purchases](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money#home-office-guidelines), including what Mattermost covers.

+We also will reimburse a portion of team member's [monthly mobile device subsciptions](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money#mobile-device-policy) and [home internet cost](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money#other-expenses)

+**Can I expense a co-working space?**
+We understand that working from home every day may not be practical for every individual.
+We will reimburse staff for [flexible office space](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money#other-expenses).

+**Can I enroll in an external course or class related to my role?**
+Yes, team members can recieve reimbursement for [professional development](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money#other-expenses) annually.

+**Are there core hours that I will be expected to work?**
+We have a weekly all-company [Customer Obsession Meeting](https://handbook.mattermost.com/operations/operations/company-cadence#customer-obsession-meeting-aka-com).
+We understand staff may not be able to attend every week.
+The meeting is 25 minutes and a recording will be shared internally for staff that may not be able to attend.
+There may be team-specific schedule requirements depending on the team and role, such as teams with SLAs or on-call requirements.
+Your Recruiter or Hiring Manager will indicate any specific team core hours during the interview process.

 ### Referral Program